s-manguy/projects/front-end-libraries/oc-03-memory-game/README.md

 * Fixed card position during the game.
 * Added a button "NEW GAME" to refresh the app after the game is over.
 * Added a thead to the winners list table.
-* Modify the text from Franch to English language.
+* Modify the text from French to English language.
 * Worked on the design (colors, sizes, transitions, :hover and :focus states...).

 ## Screenshots